The God of Second Chances

 A conversation between Charmaine Mukurazhizha, guest; and Devaughn Williamson, host.

-But she struggled with her faith.
+It was at this point that Charmaine admitted that she struggled with her faith.
 She felt like, “God, how could You let me go through that?
 How can I even walk back into a church with all this shame and guilt?”
 She was really wrestling with God, feeling like she didn’t even know who she was anymore.

 The victories were so sweet because they were hard-won.
 Like getting that job with the Marlins for a month and making more than she ever had, or finding a friend’s couch to crash on right when she needed it.
 She realized that God wasn’t punishing her; He was teaching her to trust Him fully, showing her that she didn’t have to control everything.